Clinical-Genomics/chanjo2/docs/deployment/docker-deployment.md

 ### Production settings and .env file

-Keep in mind that the Chanjo2 collects the variables necessary for connecting to the database from a default [.env file](https://github.com/Clinical-Genomics/chanjo2/blob/main/.env).
+Keep in mind that  Chanjo2 collects the variables necessary for connecting to the database from a default [.env file](https://github.com/Clinical-Genomics/chanjo2/blob/main/.env).
 If you run a dockerized version of Chanjo2 you'd need to create a volume to replace the default .env file with a custom environment file containing the correct settings to connect to a local MySQL database.
 The last line present on the .env file (`DEMO=Y`) should be removed or commented out.